qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/arguments.md

 arguments.add(new PlayerArgument("target"));
 ```

-The String value is the node that is registered into Minecraft's internal command graph.
+The String value is the node registered into Minecraft's internal command graph.
 This name is also used as a prompt that is shown to a player when they are entering the command.

 The CommandAPI is very flexible when it comes to registering arguments, and lets you use a number of different methods to suit your preference: